Coenobita brevimanus: Behavior and ecology

-C. brevimanus larvae is brooded inside the female's shell, then laid in seawater.
+Coenobita brevimanus larvae are brooded inside the female's shell, then laid in seawater.
 This is the only time the adult C. brevimanus returns to the water after they reach adulthood.
-They grow from the larval planktonic stage to the magalopal stage before migrating from the sea to the land.
+They grow from the larval planktonic stage to the megalopal stage before migrating from the sea to the land.
 They also develop a habit of acquiring discarded gastropod shells for inhabitation before migration.
 If gastropod shells are not present, often due to the collection for the souvenir market, they can be seen using soup cans and other litter as shells.
 After they acquire their shell, they migrate onto land.
 After this migration they are fully terrestrial, being the most terrestrial species in the genus Coenobita, often found over one hundred meters from the coast.
 As they grow on land, they tend to molt around every eighteen months, in which they burrow underground, molt, and then come up when their exoskeleton is no longer soft.
 This process can take upwards to a month.
 They are highly active during the month of July, with an increase in activity in the months leading up to July, and a decrease in activity after the month of July.
-Although they are terrestrial, they can only tolerate a 28% loss of body water.
-Beyond this point a severe disruption in oxygen transport occurs.
+Although they are terrestrial, they can tolerate only a 28% loss of body water.
+Beyond this point, a severe disruption in oxygen transport occurs.
 They also have difficulty recovering from periods of dehydration.
 In order to prevent dehydration they fill their shells with brackish or fresh water.
 They have the ability to detect volatile chemicals in the air in relation to food and water sources and orient themselves accordingly, which is useful in finding food and unevenly distributed inland water supplies.
 They are omnivores and scavenger feeders who operate primarily at night.
 They tend to prefer fish over fruits when given the option between the two.
 They have also been known to prey on smaller species of hermit crabs, such as C. rugosus, making them not only scavengers, but also predators.